List of alien races in DC Comics: Karaxians

+The Karaxians are residents of the planet Karaxis.

 Korugarians

 The Korugarians of Korugar are a superstitious high technology race.
 They are represented by Thaal Sinestro, Katma Tui, and Soranik Natu.

 Krells

 The Krells of New Krell are blue-skinned, wrinkly, coneheaded aliens, who live on a Superman-shaped generation ship they call New Krell.

 Krenons

 The Krenons are a species of alien brutes and hybrids who have an interest in Almeracian society.
 Most Krenons are genetically engineered with four arms.
 Sazu and the warlord De'cine are from this race, but Sazu is created from a slave caste system and is regarded as a hybrid species.

 Krokodilos

-The Krokodilos are a warlike empire which hails from Krokodilo Prime in the Byo system.
+The Krokodilos are a war-like empire which hails from Krokodilo Prime in the Byo system.

 Kroloteans

 The Kroloteans of Krolote are a high technology race also known as "Gremlins".
 They perform illegal genetic experiments on other species and sell the resulting bio-weapons to their clients.

 Kryptonians

 The Kryptonians are the alien inhabitants of the destroyed planet Krypton.
 They are represented on Earth by Superman, Supergirl, the Kandorians, and General Zod and his fellow Phantom Zone inmates.